 Beverage Calories Count

-When you are being careful about what you eat do you find yourself wondering why you aren’t losing weight as quickly as you think you should be?
+Are you being careful about what you eat but still find yourself wondering why you aren’t losing weight as quickly as you should be?
 The reason may be as simple as forgetting to count the calories from the liquids you consume.
 In fact, you may not be thinking of how many calories are in your beverage but some may contain added sugars and offer little or no nutrients.
 Others may provide nutrients but include too much fat and calories.
-Remember, beverage calories count too!
+Remember, beverage calories count and can add up quickly.

 Since most drinks have at least some calories, take care that at the end of the day they haven’t put you over your calorie-limit.
 While this isn’t bad one or two days a week, adding those extra calories every day adds up.
 You want beverages that contribute to a healthy lifestyle and don’t hinder you from reaching your weight-loss goals.